Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Experimental Results

 \section{Experimental Results}

-Leveraging the testing framework designed and implemented in \S\ref{sec:testing-framework}, we are now able to explore and answer the following Research Questions (RQs): \begin{itemize}[leftmargin=*] \item \textbf{RQ1}: How does the existing LLM software respond to specific situations?
-Additionally, to what degree does the current LLM software align with human behaviors? \item \textbf{RQ2}: Does model capacity (\ie, model size) affect the emotion appraisal ability of LLM software? \item \textbf{RQ3}: Can current LLM software comprehend scales containing diverse situations beyond merely inquiring about the intensities of certain emotions? \end{itemize}
+Leveraging the testing framework designed and implemented in \S\ref{sec:testing-framework}, we are now able to explore and answer the following Research Questions (RQs): \begin{itemize}[leftmargin=*] \item \textbf{RQ1}: How do different LLMs respond to specific situations?
+Additionally, to what degree do the current LLMs align with human behaviors? \item \textbf{RQ2}: Do LLMs respond similarly towards all situations?
+What is the result of using positive or neutral situations? \item \textbf{RQ3}: Can current LLMs comprehend scales containing diverse statements or items beyond merely inquiring about the intensities of certain emotions? \end{itemize}